 Aneesh D (23:39):

-You know since I have a sneak peak in to know what is happening on DronaHQ, there are a lot more features which are in the works which you’d be able to see.
-And So we’ve just launched a PDF creator also, and that’s something that’s catchy , so, but yes, sorry.
+You know since I have a sneak peek in to know what is happening on DronaHQ, there are a lot more features that are in the works which you’d be able to see.
+And So we’ve just launched a PDF creator also, and that’s something that’s catchy, so, but yes, sorry.
 I think I just wanted to speak about the interesting features lined up.

 DronaHQ’s workflow management is a killer feature!

 Yash G (24:11):

 Even The product announcement of late has been really fast.
 They’ve been so many of them have yet to catch up with all of them, but so I mean, if you look at, talk about the studio in general, I believe the workflow or workflow management and the capabilities it presents in terms of third party integration, in terms of the code, your own custom portal.
 That’s also really interesting from one of the clients we had to present the data in terms of a 2d matrix.
 I mean, we could write our custom code and just present the data the way we wanted.
 So it really opens up the flexibility to do whatever you want.